 Students are expected to be in class, on time.

-Due to COVID, the doors will remain open at all times.
-There will be a designated ENTER and EXIT door.
-If the student cannot be in the classroom or Lab by the time class starts, or if the student must leave the classroom or Lab for an emergency, the student will quietly pick up course materials and leave.
+If the student cannot be in the classroom or Lab by the time class or Lab starts, or if the student must leave the classroom or Lab for an emergency, the student will quietly pick up course materials and leave.
 This will result in an absence, therefore, zeros for the daily quizzes.
 The students' cooperation is required and appreciated.

 Lab - Students who are tardy to Lab will be admitted during the scheduled break.
 On the third tardy, the student will receive an unexcused absence.

 The instructor will monitor this policy for repeat offenders.